dse/old-timey-mono-font/README.md

 ## Full Disclosure

--   The percent sign had to be shifted up a bit to stay within the character cell without modifying the baseline, cap-height, ascent, descent, and other dimensions.
+-   Percent sign had to be altered slightly.

--   These are monoline fonts whereas the originals weren't, but in my view this is close enough.
+-   Originals were not exactly monoline but these are.
 -   Cap height is slightly different.

--   Not all characters in this typeface are original to Reproducing Typewriter.
+-   Not all characters are from the original typeface.

 ## You May Also Like